lisakmalins/Snakespeare/README.md

 If you are already using Windows Subsystem for Linux, follow the instructions below for how to install miniconda and git in your Ubuntu terminal.

 #### Installing Git in WSL
-Head to the [git website](https://git-scm.com/download/linux) and follow installation instructions for Ubuntu.
+Head to the [git website](https://git-scm.com/download/linux) and follow the installation instructions for Ubuntu.

 #### Installing Miniconda in WSL
 Head to the [Anaconda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) for instructions to download and run a Miniconda installer for Linux.